The business landscape is growing increasingly complex.

 The School offers three MBA specialisations.
 Their international business specialisation arms students the expertise and confidence to take their business career goals to a global level.
 Whereas the management of the growing enterprise specialisation allows students to combine their self-driven skills with business fundamentals to develop a business from the ground up or to enhance their current business enterprise.

 The non-profit and charitable organisation management specialisation — one of only two such programmes in Canada — is ideal for aspiring non-profit managers.
 Students get to earn personal and professional rewards for learning how to lead a business with a beneficial purpose.

-A common thread for these specialisations is how it teaches students to solve-real-world business challenges with their immersive practical learning opportunities.
+A common thread for these specialisations is how it teaches students to solve real-world business challenges with their immersive practical learning opportunities.
 Coupled with an intimate learning environment, academically and professionally-established faculty as well as flexible schedules, an MBA from TWU will prepare students to excel in the workforce.

 Its MBA programme is highly flexible to cater to working adults.
-Students can opt to earn their degree fully online, in-person or via their hybrid model which blends online course material and face-to-face sessions in Portland or Bend, ensuring you find the right mix to keep your MBA on track.
+Students can opt to earn their degree fully online, in-person, or via their hybrid model which blends online course material and face-to-face sessions in Portland or Bend, ensuring you find the right mix to keep your MBA on track.

-Its MBA programme can also be customised with students’ goals in mind.
 The College designs their specialised tracks with feedback from industry partners so that the curriculum responds to market needs.
 This ensures students gain a competitive edge in the marketplace, regardless whether they are moving up or making a career change.

 Learning here is never passive.
 Students will benefit from project-based experience to enhance their learning.
 For instance, the faculty brings students and industry together to find solutions to problems that companies face in managing or growing their business.
 You can also expect to learn from your global network of peers during the programme, fostering diverse points of view in discussions and projects.